Nishant-Choudharyzz/System-call-interface/README.md

 ## 🚀 How to Run
 1. simply open `index.html` in any modern web browser.
-2. No server, installation, or internet connection required
+2. No server, installation, or internet connection required.

 ## 🔐 Credentials
 - **Username**: `admin`